ese5160/a14g-final-submission-s25-t30-t800/README.md

 **Integration:**
 Ensuring full-duplex MQTT communication between Node-RED and the MCU was challenging—debugging required careful topic structuring and state management.
 ### Prototype Learnings
+Building this system taught me the importance of modular design in embedded systems.
+I learned how to debug real-time I2C communication, manage FreeRTOS task timing, and design hardware-software co-optimized systems.

+If I were to rebuild this system, I would:
+Implement a unified sensor abstraction layer in firmware.
+Design a backup power regulator.
+Improve the overall system integrity.
 ### Next Steps & Takeaways

 ### Project Links